mjuenema/python-TSIP/README.rst

 I am no longer actively maintaining this project but I am happy to accept merge requests!

 Releases up to 0.3.2 supported only Python 2.
-Any later releases only suport Python 3.
+Any later releases only support Python 3.

 Github user **pdaderko** deserves all credit for making this library compatible with Python 3.